awegroup/Flightdata08102019/README.md

 <a name="Roullier2020">[3]</a> Arthur Roullier: "Experimental analysis of a kite system’s dynamics".
 MSc Thesis, EPFL, 2020. https://doi:10.5281/zenodo.7752407

 <a name="Salma2020">[4]</a> Volkan Salma, Felix Friedl, Roland Schmehl: "Improving reliability and safety of airborne wind energy systems".
 Wind Energy, 2020; 23: 340– 356. https://doi.org/10.1002/we.2433

+<a name="Schelbergen2024">[5]</a> Mark Schelbergen: "Power to the airborne wind energy performance model: Estimating long-term energy production with an emphasis on pumping flexible-kite systems".
+Delft University of Technology, 2024. https://doi.org/10.4233/uuid:353d390a-9b79-44f1-9847-136a6b880e12

 ## Authors